 The placement exam covers the first and second year of language instruction (equivalent of 101,102, 201, 202); students who place "beyond the 4th semester" of the language fulfill their college foreign language requirement.

 The proficiency exam covers the third and fourth year of language instruction.
 This exam is intended for students majoring or minoring in Russian or Polish, or for students going on to advanced study in the language who are unsure of their placement.
 This exam does not give credit to non-majors or non-minors.

 The Slavic department no longer offers retroactive credit for language courses.

-For placement in languages other than Russian or Polish, please contact the following instructors:
+For placement questions specific to individual languages, please contact the following instructors: